-Do not confuse this with accumulation period.
+Investors often confuse this with the accumulation period.
 This is the period in which you receive the pension after retiring.
 For instance, if one receives the pension from the age 60 to age 75, the payment period will be 15 years.
 Most funds keep this separate from accumulation period, though some funds allow partial/full withdrawals during accumulation periods too.

 Surrendering one’s pension plan before maturity is not a smart move even after paying the required minimum premium.
 This results in the investor losing every benefit of the plan, including the assured sum and life insurance cover.